Security by Design

 04

-Approved users convert the reviewed draft into real operational structure.
+Approved users convert the reviewed draft into real workspaces, projects, and tasks.

 05